polyfy/polylith/readme.md

 Let's start with the development project.
 The main purpose of this project is to allow us to work with our code from an IDE using a single REPL.
-When doing that, the project must be set up in a way that it's 100% compatible with tool.deps and the IDE integration.
-This is also the reason we have to add the test paths explicitly in `./deps.edn` and often also the `src` and `resources` paths so that the IDE integration will work in all environments.
+When doing that, the project must be set up in a way that it 100% compatible with tool.deps and the IDE integration.
+This is also the reason we have to add the test paths explicitly in `./deps.edn`, which gives us access to the tests from the REPL.

+To give us access to the `src` and `resources` paths from the REPL, we often add them as `:extra-paths` because we want to make sure that the IDE integration will work in all the development environments on the market.

+> Note: At the time of writing, adding bricks to `development` using the `:local/root` syntax works fine in
+> VSCode/Calva and Emacs/CIDER, but unfortunately not in IDEA/Cursive, see [this](https://github.com/cursive-ide/cursive/issues/2554) issue.
+> However, if your organisation doesn't use Cursive, it should be fine to use the `:local/root` syntax even for the development project.

-The `./deps.edn` config file sets up all our paths and dependencies, and when we include the `dev` and `test` aliases (and sometimes `profile` aliases, described in the next section) we instruct tools.deps what source code and libraries should be accessible from our IDE and REPL.
+The `./deps.edn` config file sets up all our paths and dependencies, and when we include the `dev` and `test` aliases (and sometimes `profile` aliases, described in the next section) we inform tools.deps what source code and libraries should be accessible from our IDE and REPL.
 When this is set up correctly, we are also able to run our tests from the REPL, which will have access to all `test` and `src` code.
 Libraries that are defined in the `src` context will therefore automatically be accessible when running the tests.
 Additional libraries that are only used from the tests should be defined in the `test` context.

-But we can also run tests using `poly test`, `clojure -M:poly test`, or `clojure -M:poly test`.
-When we run the `test` command, the tool will detect what component, bases and projects that have been affected since the last stable point in time.
-Based on this information, it will go through all the affected projects, one at a time, and run the component, base and project tests that are included in each project.
+When we run the `test` command, the tool will detect which components, bases and projects have been affected since the last stable point in time.
+Based on this information, it will go through all the affected projects, one at a time, and run the component, base, and project tests that are included in each project.
-That set of tests will be executed in isolation from its own class loader which will speed up the test execution but also make it more reliable.
+This set of tests will be executed in isolation from its own class loader which will speed up the test execution and make it more reliable.
 Libraries from both the `src` and `test` context (and libraries that they depend on) will be used when the tests are executed.
+If `:verbose` is given when running the tests, the libraries and paths that are being used will be printed out.
 The development project can also be used to run tests, but that's not its main purpose.

 The libraries to use in each project when running the `poly test` command is the sum of all library dependencies that are defined in all the components and bases (either indirectly via `local/root` or directly by using `:deps`/`extra-deps`).
-If a library is defined more than once in the set of bricks and projects, then the latest version of that library will be used, if not overridden by `:override-deps`.
+If a library is defined more than once in the set of bricks and projects, then the latest version of that library will be used, if not overridden by `:override-deps` in the project.

-At the project level (except for the development project) we only need to define the libraries that are not defined in the included bricks, which can be libraries like clojure itself, `org.clojure/clojure`, that we don't want to repeat in all our bricks.
+At the project level we only need to define the libraries that are not defined in the included bricks (specified by its `:deps` key) which can be libraries like clojure itself, `org.clojure/clojure`, that we don't want to repeat in all our bricks.

-Finally, if we have a brick like `datomic-ions`, we can specify a repository it needs, like [this](examples/local-dep/deps.edn).
+Finally, if we have a brick like `datomic-ions`, we can specify which repository it needs, like [this](examples/local-dep/deps.edn).
-We can verify that the repo is picked up by the brick by executing `poly ws get:components:datomic-ions:maven-reops`:
+We can verify that the repo is picked up by the brick by executing `poly ws get:components:datomic-ions:maven-repos`:
 ```
 {"datomic-cloud" {:url "s3://datomic-releases-1fc2183a/maven/releases"}}
 ```